tmck-code/pokesay/README.md

 ## TODO

 - **In progress**
-  - [ ] optionally print ID assigned to each pokemon, support deterministic selection via the same ID
 - **Short-term**
   - [ ] requesting mew returns mewtwo also
   - [ ] create "vertical" friendly display mode, place the Pokemon standing beside the text box, on the left or right
-- [ ] create Debian package
-- [ ] create Arch package
 - **Longer-term**
   - [ ] make the process async.
     - (Currently the searching/pokemon fetching is done _before_ any printing begins.
 There's an opportunity to start printing the speech bubble while also fetching the pokemon to print below it)
     - [ ] implement native lolcat/rainbow HR/colour
 - **In Beta**
+  - [x] optionally print ID assigned to each pokemon, support deterministic selection via the same ID
+- **Completed**
   - [x] add option to flip Pokemon to face right or left, remove all "right" facing cowfiles
-- **Completed**
+  - [x] create Debian package
+  - [x] create Arch package
   - [x] support long and short cli args (e.g. --name/-n)
   - [x] Make the category struct faster to load - currently takes up to 80% of the execution time
   - [x] Store metadata and names in a more storage-efficient manner